-The author is the chief editor of the JoongAng Ilbo.
+The author is a columnist of the JoongAng Ilbo.

 The number of job aspirants has hit a record high.
 Over 1.5 million young Koreans are without decent jobs upon graduating from school, or one out of every three or four.
 The sighs of the young must have reached across the Atlantic.
 The U.S. Treasury Department in its semi-annual report to Congress on macroeconomic and foreign exchange policies of major trading partners pointed out the South Korean government should do more to provide economic opportunities for the young.

 Korea was the only country among major U.S. trading partners in the review that received such a disapproving mention on jobs.
 The problem and solution both lie in the labor market.
 The iron-clad vested power of the elite union of large companies should be fixed to come to a social compromise through cooperation from employers.
 But the liberal Moon Jae-in administration cannot dare to vex the powerful Federation of Korean Trade Unions (FKTU).

 Instead, it fixes numbers.
 Data indicated additions of hundreds of thousands of new jobs for the young.
 The government has been touting a “remarkable recovery” in youth employment.
 Actually, it has been mass-producing temporary jobs through record tax spending and deficit financing.
 Most of those jobs were for food deliveries.